ulan/javascript-agent-memory/README.md

+# Generalized and extended version of this proposal is available at [https://github.com/ulan/performance-measure-memory](https://github.com/ulan/performance-measure-memory)

+---

 # JavaScript agent memory API

 Proposal to add an API that estimates the amount of memory used by JavaScript objects of the current [JavaScript agent](https://html.spec.whatwg.org/multipage/webappapis.html#integration-with-the-javascript-agent-formalism).